-i.
 'The real conflict in Life of Pi is an internal struggle.
-Pi must keep his faith to survive but he must also compromise his beliefs to live.'
+Pi must maintain his faith in order to survive i. but he must also compromise his beliefs in order to live.'
 Discuss.

 ii.
 To what extent does Pi's life before leaving India prepare him for his time in the lifeboat?